Texas Car Insurance

 If you need full coverage on your vehicle in TX, your policy will include comprehensive and collision coverage.
 You may also want protection from uninsured and underinsured drivers, and coverage for medical payments.

-Uninsured (and Underinsured) Motorist pays damages that you, household relatives and passengers in the insured vehicles are legally entitled to recover because of bodily injury or death caused by uninsured, underinsured, or hit-and-run vehicles.
+Uninsured (and Underinsured) Motorist pays damages that you, household relatives and passengers in the insured vehicles are legally entitled to recover because of vehicle damage, bodily injury, or death caused by uninsured, underinsured, or hit-and-run vehicles.